giihsiq/logicy_algoritm/README.md

 ## VisualG
-My first experience with programming logic using VisualG.
+My first experience with programming logic using VisualG, and putting it into practice with the C and Java languages.